scottkleinman/nepal2017/installing_wordpress.md

 The basic instructions for installing Wordpress are [here](https://codex.wordpress.org/Installing_WordPress).
 This web page is a little complicated because they provide instructions for installing in different environments.
 The instructions below provide a streamlined account of how you would install Wordpress locally with XAMPP.
 Local installations are good for developing your blog.
 When you are ready to install in a hosted environment, the internet service provider will likely have a more streamlined method.
 However, understanding how to install Wordpress locally will help you with whatever procedures they have in place.
 See also [Why not just use Wordpress.com?](#whynot) at the end of this document.

+Wordpress is generally run on a bundle of software packages called LAMP: This stands for **Linux** (the operating system), **Apache** (the web server), **MySQL** (the database), and PHP (the programming language).
+Typically, Apache is run on a dedicated server machine, but you can run it locally.
+The XAMPP distribution is a complete LAMP package that you can download and install on your laptop.

 ## Start by getting all the software in place

 1. Download and install XAMPP.
 On Windows, you should install XAMPP to `C:\xampp`.
 If you have a Mac, your `xampp` folder can go anywhere; just remove `C:\` from the instructions below.